ikennarichard/ja-auth-sdk/README.md

 ## Acknowledgments

-- Firebase team for the amazing authentication service
+- Firebase
-- React Native Firebase for the native SDK wrapper
+- React Native Firebase
 - All contributors to this project